Last Updated on June 3, 2026

 São Jorge Castle

 As one of the biggest tourist attraction in Lisbon, São Jorge Castle does get crowded, especially in high season.
-You can always prebook your tickets online, which will let you skip the line, or just show up first thing in the morning, which is what I did.
+You can always prebook your tickets online, which will let you skip the line, or plan to be there first thing in the morning.

 Get lost in the streets of Alfama